1ps0/elos-connect/README.md

 - facilitate filesystem-level operations
 - run processing jobs
 - integrate with sqlite via json schema/interface
--

-The eLOS UI can:
+The eLOS connect UI can:

-- provide a faux desktop environment
+- provide a faux control environment
 - uses a panel system to contain function widgets
-- provide deep and rich data display, interaction, and collection -

-The eLOS connect plugin can:

 - provide a sidebar space for the eLOS UI
 - provide deeper access to the data and capabilities available to the browser
-- directly interact with a website
+- directly interact with a website in a controlled manner
-- enable the eLOS UI to monitor the status of active elements in a website.
+- enable the eLOS UI to monitor the status of active elements in a website

 ---